Revit Training for Veterans

 What Can You Do with Revit Skills?

-Revit offers advanced analysis engines and can access performance data.
-It can also run extremely accurate cost estimates and help professionals monitor a building or project’s performance throughout its lifecycle.
-This tool’s 3D visualization capabilities can be used to create construction project documentation that features stereo panoramas, 3D views, and cutaways.
-Those who work with Autodesk’s 3Ds Max software and Revit Interoperability can even view their building in virtual reality.
+Revit offers advanced analysis tools and can access performance data.
+It can also generate highly accurate cost estimates and help professionals monitor a building or project's performance throughout its lifecycle.
+This tool's 3D visualization capabilities can be used to create construction project documentation that features stereo panoramas, 3D views, and cutaways.
+Those who work with Autodesk's 3Ds Max software and Revit Interoperability can even view their building in virtual reality.

-Revit is a multidisciplinary platform that allows different team members who are involved with a construction project to share their work in real-time.
+Revit is a multidisciplinary platform that allows different team members involved in a construction project to share their work in real time.
 Architects can share the models they create in Revit with Structural Engineers and other team members as they’re updated.
 This not only significantly expedites the design process but also helps create a more accurate and affordable final product.

 Why Choose a Skills Bootcamp?